johnkaizer/ChefKlub/README.md

 # ChefKlub
 A simple android application for food recipes.
+Users are able to see the approximate cost of a recipe with the amount of time to prepare and also keep their recipes.
 # Screenshots
 <img src="Images/Welcome.png" width="250" > <img src="Images/signin.png" width="250" >
 <img src="Images/register.png" width="250" ><img src="Images/home.png" width="250" >